GeniXCMS/genixcms-docs/docs/api/db.class.md

 Db::connect();
 ```

-When the configurations are not set, it takes fron the config.php file.
+When the configurations are not set, it takes from the **config.php** file.
 But when you want to connect into the different database, just run this.

 ```php
 Db::connect($host,$user,$pass,$dbname);